hygraph/variant-coffee-example/README.md

 - **Audience targeting**:
   - Provide a segment via URL: `?segment={slug}` or via cookie: `segment={slug}`.
   - Optionally force a specific variant via URL: `?variant={id}` (overrides segment matching when present).
-  - Or use the "Segment Simulator" dropdown at the bottom right-hand corner to set the cookie.
+  - Or use the "Segment Simulator" dropdown at the bottom right-hand corner to set the cookie via frontend.
 - **Fetching strategy**:
   - Queries request base content plus `variants` filtered by segment or variant id:
     - See `lib/home-queries.ts` and `lib/article-queries.ts` where `variants(where: { OR: [{ segments_some: { slug: $segment } }, { id: $variantId }] })` is used.